ndresx/react-countdown/README.md

 ## Motivation

-As part of a small web app at first, the idea was to separate the countdown component from the main package to combine general aspects of the development with React, testing with Jest and more things that relate to publishing a new Open Source project.
+This countdown started as part of a small web app.
+Extracting it into its own package was a way to explore the broader aspects of building with React, testing with Jest, and publishing an open source project.

 ## Examples